sapphirepp/sapphirepp/doc/pages/ide.md

 ;; prog-mode configuration
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 (use-package prog-mode
-  :hook (
-     ;; Activates the fill-column indication display, i.e. a vertical line is ;; drawn at the end of the column set by `fill-column` (prog-mode . display-fill-column-indicator-mode)
+  :hook (;; Activates the fill-column indication display, i.e. a vertical line is
+	 ;; drawn at the end of the column set by `fill-column` (prog-mode . display-fill-column-indicator-mode)
 	 ;; Displays the line numbers at the left border of the screen (prog-mode . display-line-numbers-mode)
 	 ;; Highlights the current line
 	 (prog-mode . hl-line-mode)
-	 ;; Adds visible columns to ease the recognition of the indentation level (prog-mode . highlight-indentation-current-column-mode)
 	 ;; Activate spell checking of comments in code (prog-mode . flyspell-prog-mode)
 	 ;; Activate the HideShow minor mode to allow code folding (prog-mode . hs-minor-mode)
+	 ;; Activate completion-preview-mode to complement corfu (Emacs version > 30.1) ;; (prog-mode . completion-preview-mode)
 	 ))

 ```